 Parenting Time Schedules

 Standard Holiday Parenting Time OrderThe Court's Standard Holiday Parenting Time Order lists holidays, school breaks, and days of special significance, and divides them between the parents.
 The Order also rotates the schedule so that parents can exercise all holidays with their children over the course of a two-year rotation.
-Parties may utilize this Order or create their own holiday schedule, subject to Court approval.
+Parents may use this Order or create their own holiday schedule, subject to Court approval.

 To combat the negative impact ending a marriage can have on the children, the Court requires parties with children who are filing for divorce, dissolution, annulment, or legal separation to attend an online parenting class.
 Co-Parenting/Divorce Class is a two-hour seminar that educates parents on issues children may face as a result of ending their marriage.
 This class costs $29.99.
 Registration and payment made be done through the Online Parenting Programs website.